Lakeland Terrier Temperament: What's Good About 'Em, What's Bad About 'Em

-Always alert and ready to go, he has strong working instincts and loves to exercise outdoors, where his curiosity and tenacity can get him into tight spots (literally) unless your fences are secure and he is well supervised.
+Always alert and ready to go, he has strong working instincts and loves to exercise outdoors.
+Unfortunately, his curiosity and tenacity can get him into tight spots (literally) unless your fences are secure and he is well supervised.

 The Lakeland Terrier does best with active owners who are confident and consistent, for he has a marked independent streak and will take advantage if indulged.

-Lakelands are better with other dogs than some other terriers, but they won't back down if challenged.
-Little creatures that run will come to an untimely end.
+Lakelands are better with other dogs than some other terriers.
+But they won't back down if challenged.
+Little creatures that run, including your child's pet hamster, will quickly come to an untimely end.

 Lakeland Terriers love to tunnel and dig and can be possessive of their food and toys.